Robert Altman: 1957–1969: Directorial debut and early work

 Altman's first forays into television directing were on the DuMont drama series Pulse of the City (1953–1954), and an episode of the 1956 western series The Sheriff of Cochise.
-In 1956, he was hired by a local businessman to write and direct a feature film in Kansas City on juvenile delinquency.
+In 1956 he was hired by a local businessman to write and direct a feature film in Kansas City on juvenile delinquency.
 The film, titled The Delinquents, made for $60,000, was purchased by United Artists for $150,000, and released in 1957.
 While primitive, this teen exploitation film contained the foundations of Altman's later work in its use of casual, naturalistic dialogue.
 With its success, Altman moved from Kansas City to California for the last time.
 He co-directed The James Dean Story (1957), a documentary rushed into theaters to capitalize on the actor's recent death and marketed to his emerging cult following.
 Both works caught the attention of Alfred Hitchcock who hired Altman as a director for his CBS anthology series Alfred Hitchcock Presents.
 After just two episodes, Altman resigned due to differences with a producer, but this exposure enabled him to forge a successful television career.
 Over the next decade Altman worked prolifically in television (and almost exclusively in series dramas) directing multiple episodes of Whirlybirds, The Millionaire, U.S. Marshal, The Troubleshooters, The Roaring 20s, Bonanza, Bus Stop, Kraft Mystery Theater, Combat!, as well as single episodes of several other notable series including Hawaiian Eye, Maverick (the fourth season episode "Bolt From the Blue" also written by Altman and starring Roger Moore), Lawman, Surfside 6, Peter Gunn, and Route 66.

-By the 1960s, Altman established himself as a television director due to his ability to work quickly and efficiently on a limited budget.
+By the 1960s Altman had established himself as a television director due to his ability to work quickly and efficiently on a limited budget.
 Though he was frequently fired from television projects for refusing to conform to network mandates, Altman always was able to land new assignments.
-In 1964, the producers decided to expand "Once Upon a Savage Night", one of his episodes of Kraft Suspense Theatre, for release as a television film under the title Nightmare in Chicago.
+In 1964 the producers decided to expand "Once Upon a Savage Night", one of his episodes of Kraft Suspense Theatre, for release as a television film under the title Nightmare in Chicago.
 In a 1963 episode, "The Hunt", his cast included James Caan and Bruce Dern.

-Two years later, Altman was hired to direct the low-budget space travel feature Countdown, but was fired within days of the project's conclusion because he had refused to edit the film to a manageable length.
+Two years later Altman was hired to direct the low-budget space travel feature Countdown, but was fired within days of the project's conclusion because he had refused to edit the film to a manageable length.
 He worked with Caan again, who led the cast with Robert Duvall.
 He did not direct another film until That Cold Day in the Park (1969), which was a critical and box-office disaster.
 During the decade, Altman began to express political subtexts within his works.
-In particular, he expressed anti-war sentiments regarding the Vietnam War.
+In particular he expressed anti-war sentiments regarding the Vietnam War.
 Because of this, Altman's career would somewhat suffer as he came to be associated with the anti-war movement.